 The Difference Between Loyalty Programs in the West and Asia

 In China, the foundation for modern loyalty programs was laid by Tencent and Alibaba.
-Therefore culture and customer expectations regarding loyalty programs in China are vastly different compared to the loyalty solutions in Europe or the US.
+Therefore culture and customer expectations regarding loyalty programs in China are vastly different compared to loyalty solutions in Europe or the US.

-Gamification is also very prevalent.
+- Gamification is very prevalent.
 Chinese customers want to be rewarded frequently, even if the incentive is just a small discount.
 Most of these systems are tied to WeChat, further strengthening the social aspect.

 With the general sentiment towards loyalty programs in China explained, it’s time to take a look at what features and strategies you should use to win hearts among the Chinese audience.

 There’s a lot of competition for people’s attention in the loyalty program market.
 As a direct result, companies invest a lot of money and effort marketing their reward system.
 If you plan to launch your own program, make sure to enter the market with a bang, and advertise it on every possible channel, especially WeChat.